Published: Jan 31, 2018Time to read: 4mins Category: Learning

 To eliminate this gap, healthcare organizations must develop a talent management strategy that is strongly linked to leadership development and that creates leadership talent pools.
 Unfortunately many hospitals and healthcare organizations have not historically prioritized the training and development of nurse leaders as a way to drive business outcomes.

 Nurses with strong clinical skills often find themselves hastily appointed to the role of nurse manager without proper training and skill development needed to thrive in the role.
-New nurse leaders often lack competencies in various non-clinical aspects of the role—such as managing staff and employees and budgeting, as well as understanding productivity and utilization reporting.
+New nurse leaders often lack competencies in various non-clinical aspects of the role.
+This could include managing staff and employees and budgeting, as well as understanding productivity and utilization reporting.

 The question facing healthcare organizations is this: How are you training nurses across all aspects of future leadership roles—including clinical, non-clinical, and strategic organizational responsibilities?